tejuscs/ADBD-Labs/adb-connect-oac/adb-connect-oac.md

     ![This image shows the result of performing the above step.](./images/createconn.png " ")

-- Select Oracle Autonomous Transaction Processing.
+- Select Oracle Autonomous AI Transaction Processing.

     ![This image shows the result of performing the above step.](./images/createconn1.png " ")